Hamdi Ulukaya: Expansion

 After BJ's and Costco began carrying Chobani in 2009, the company doubled its sales every year through 2013.
 In December 2012 the company opened the world's largest yogurt factory in Twin Falls, Idaho, a $450 million investment.
 In 2012 Chobani had more than $1 billion in annual sales, and in 2012 it became the world's leading yogurt brand.
 By 2017, Chobani reached a US market share of Greek yogurt of over 50%.
 Chobani expanded internationally to Australia in 2011, into Mexico in 2016 and by 2021 it exported also to China, Malaysia and Thailand.

+On 26 April 2016, Ulukaya announced to his employees that he would be giving them 10% of the shares in Chobani.

 La Colombe Coffee Roasters

 In mid-2015 Ulukaya became the majority investor in La Colombe Coffee Roasters.

+Anchor Brewing

+On May 31, 2024 it was announced that Hamdi Ulukaya was purchasing Anchor Brewing and was planning to re-open its operations.
+He acquired this brewery in June 2023 separate from Chobani.

 Business philosophy

 Ulukaya has stated that higher wages for employees leads to greater corporate success.

-In an interview with Ernst and Young Global chairman & CEO Mark A. Weinberger, Ulukaya said that businessmen should promote a sense of purpose in their corporate culture to create a climate of positive change in business and the world.
+In an interview with Ernst and Young Global chairman & CEO Mark Weinberger, Ulukaya said that businessmen should promote a sense of purpose in their corporate culture to create a climate of positive change in business and the world.
 He stated that companies should focus on humanity and not just on their bottom lines.

 When Ulukaya opened his second yogurt manufacturing plant in Twin Falls, Idaho, he created a job training program together with the College of Southern Idaho and the Chobani Foundation (formerly known as Shepherd's Gift Foundation.)
 He has also worked to improve the community in Twin Falls by supporting the Southern Idaho Children's Learning Center, Twin Falls Rapids Soccer Club, and other community programs.

-In March 2017 the New York Times reported Ulukaya's efforts to work with Idaho colleges to offer technical training for workers to solve the area's labor shortage.
+In March 2017 The New York Times reported Ulukaya's efforts to work with Idaho colleges to offer technical training for workers to solve the area's labor shortage.
 The Chobani yogurt plant in Twin Falls is the largest in the world and pays its workers in the area on average twice minimum wage.
 Additionally, he raised the starting wage to $15 per hour as of spring 2021.

 In the fall of 2017, Chobani announced a brand evolution that featured new packaging and positioned the company as a "food-focused wellness company".

 In 2017, Chobani started offering six weeks of paid leave to new parents as a result of Ulukaya's own experience when his son was born in 2015.
 The policy ensures that Chobani employees have the needed time to bond with their newborns, and it covers adoption, foster care and same-sex couples as well.